 Experts have also suggested adapting CBT to make the structure more flexible (Weisz et al. 2019).
 Most existing CBT treatments follow a set sequence of sessions.
 The content taught in each session builds on the material from the sessions before.
-This structure implies successive lessons.
-(A person cannot understand the skills taught in session four unless they have had sessions one, two, and three.)
+This structure implies successive lessons-that is, a person cannot understand the skills taught in session four unless they have had sessions one, two, and three.
 However, this format does not allow for the fact that people often experience symptom fluctuation as well as unexpected life events during treatment.
-For example, a youth who is receiving CBT for substance use might feel hurt and confused if he experiences the death of a grandparent during treatment, but his provider focuses on unrelated skills simply because they are next in the lesson plan.
-A solution to this challenge is to package CBT skills in such a way that they can be
+For example, a youth who is receiving CBT for substance use would likely feel hurt and confused if he were to experience the death of a grandparent during treatment, but in the traditional CBT model, his provider would focus on unrelated skills simply because they are next in the lesson plan.
+A solution to this challenge is to package CBT skills in such a way that they can be learned and used in any order.

-"Modular CBT may be more powerful than standard CBT because it helps people cope with a range of problems in realtime as they arise." learned and used in any order.
 Psychologists call this type of flexible treatment modular treatment.
 Modular CBT may be more powerful than standard CBT because it helps people cope with a range of problems in real time as they arise.
 This type of treatment acts like a ninja warrior who is able to ward off several attackers at once, rather than just one.